Social Bias Meets Data Bias: The Impacts of Labeling and Measurement Errors on Fairness Criteria: Analytical Results

+This higher sensitivity of \texttt{DP} compared to \texttt{TPR} leads to a higher drop in the utility of the firm when \texttt{DP}-constrained classifiers are used on such biased datasets; we further illustrate this in our experiments in Section~\ref{sec:experiments}.

-{Our analysis in this section can be similarly applied to study the impacts of qualification assessment biases on the \emph{advantaged group}; we detail this analysis in Appendix~\ref{app:gamma-biases-advantaged}.
+{Finally, our analysis can be similarly applied to study the impacts of labeling biases on the \emph{advantaged group}; we detail this analysis in Appendix~\ref{app:gamma-biases-advantaged}.
 In particular, we consider biases of the form of $\hat{\gamma}_a(x)=(1-\beta){\gamma_a(x)} + \beta$, with $\beta\in[0,1)$, interpreted as prior errors by a decision maker who mistakenly labeled unqualified individuals from the advantaged group as qualified with probability $\beta$.} In Proposition~\ref{prop:f-bias-gamma-a}, we show that this time, \texttt{DP} and \texttt{FPR} are robust against these biases, while \texttt{TPR} is in general violated.
 Notably, \texttt{DP} remains robust against \emph{both} types of qualification assessment bias. {Our experiments in Section~\ref{sec:experiments} further support this observation by showing that \texttt{DP}-constraint thresholds are more robust to label flipping biases induced in different real-world datasets.}

-\subsection{Impacts of feature measurement errors}
+\subsection{Impacts of Feature Measurement Errors}